 Talcum powder is commonly referred to as baby powder, and one of the biggest manufacturers of baby powder is Johnson & Johnson.
 Used in shampoo, cleaner, deodorant, or diaper rash on babies – among dozens of other products – talcum powder is made from the mineral talc.
 However, in its natural state, talc often contains asbestos, a type cancer-causing mineral that has been prohibited for use in manufacturing since the 1970s in the United States.

-Johnson & Johnson first marketed baby powder in 1894.
-The success of the product allowed the company to expand its heritage baby business, according to Johnson & Johnson’s website.
+Johnson & Johnson first marketed Baby Powder in 1894.
+The success of the product allowed the company to expand its heritage baby business, according to the company’s website.

 The Dangers of Baby Powder

 When baby powder was first released to the market, not much was known about the effects of talcum powder on the body, especially long-term.
 Today, research suggests that talcum powder can lead to deadly forms of cancer.

 According to the American Cancer Society, talcum powder has been linked with the following types of cancers:

 - Ovarian cancer.
 Many women will apply talcum powder to their underwear or genital area to reduce moisture and promote freshness.
 If baby powder is applied to the genital area, it may lead to ovarian cancer.
 This may be true regardless of whether or not the powder contains asbestos.